SamReece/SCCM-ClientHealthReport/README.md

 <p>
   This report has been built with PowerShell, HTML and CSS

-  It's function is to generate a report for all devices within a collection that do not have the Configuration Manager client installed.</p>
+This program has been built to helo you find out why devices within your SCCM collections do not have a Configuration Manager client installed.</p>

 ## Workflow